veasey/block-n-scroll/LOG.md

 Added helper for formatting logic.
 Had to add TWIG to container, to allow creation of controllers (removing logic from routes file) Added reroll to amazon team as I realised I had forgotten to add rerolls to teams.
-- [ ] add reroll cost to existing teams, and continue adding positional data.
+- [x] add reroll cost to existing teams, and continue adding positional data.

+---
+21 06 2025
+Added humans and imperial nobility.
+Railway trial expired, possibly will look into hosting on AWS.